section-engineering-education/engineering-education/articles/variables-data-types-and-control-statements-in-c#/index.md

 ### Else if Statement

 We use this statement when we have multiple conditions to be tested.
-It is executed when the `if condition` is `false`.
+The `else-if` condition is executed if the `if condition` is evaluvated as `false`.

 **Syntax of the Else if Statement**: